 - I’d feel the same way in your position.

 - Thank you for bringing this to our attention.

 Affirming statements like these demonstrate genuine care on the part of employees.
 Customers appreciate it.
 Don’t forget though, your agents still need exceptional product knowledge to actually solve the issues!

-Research indicates that up to 33% of customers feel frustrated if they have to repeat themselves multiple times to customer service representatives.
+And it matters… Research indicates that up to 33% of customers feel frustrated if they have to repeat themselves multiple times to customer service representatives.

 Failing to listen properly can lead to miscommunication and false assumptions.
 Customers will get frustrated.
 Some companies prefer emails to avoid this problem, but emails lack the human touch and are devoid of verbal or emotional cues.
 The exact tone remains ambiguous, so confusion is always a possibility.

 4. Positive attitude

 An agent’s attitude has a big impact.
 It helps get the customer onside and instills confidence that the issue is going to be dealt with effectively.

 This attitude can be conveyed in the tone of voice and positive language that an agent uses.
 Focusing on what an agent can do for a customer rather than what they can’t is a great way to make sure this positivity comes across.

 A positive attitude also impacts the agent themselves as it gives them the self-belief they need to perform their job well and feel assured that everything will turn out ok in the end.